 Interim Director, Centre for Teaching & Learning

-Dr Catherine (Kate) Sanger is Lecturer at Yale-NUS College, teaching courses for both the Global Affairs and the Philosophy, Politics and Economics (PPE) majors.
+Dr Catherine (Kate) Sanger is Senior Lecturer at Yale-NUS College, teaching courses for both the Global Affairs and the Philosophy, Politics and Economics (PPE) majors.
 Her teaching interests span international relations theory, international security and law, American politics, the politics of technological-territorial discovery, and research methods.
 Most recently, she designed and taught ‘American Politics and the 2016 Presidential Election’, ‘Global Affairs Senior Research Capstone Course’, and ‘Conquest, Territorial Expansion, and the Foundations of International Law’.

 Dr Sanger joined the College in 2014 as the inaugural Assistant Dean of Students for Cendana Residential College, one of three Residential Colleges at Yale-NUS.
 In 2017, she took on the new post of Deputy Director of the Centre for Teaching & Learning at Yale-NUS College.
 In this exciting role, she works with both faculty and students to facilitate transformative student learning and powerful faculty teaching.
 Dr Sanger has particular responsibility for managing student learning accommodations, peer tutoring, syllabus design, and pedagogy development for junior faculty.
 She is especially interested in supporting faculty to develop inclusive teaching strategies for a diverse educational community.